ramseyjiang/go_mid_to_senior/patterns/behavioral/cor/readme.md

 2. Create concrete objects that implement the interface.
 3. Each object would have a reference to the next object in the chain, and would use that reference to pass along requests that it could not handle.

+The Chain of Responsibility pattern opens the door of middleware of any type and plugin like libraries to improve the functionality of some part.
+Many open source projects uses a Chain of Responsibility to handler HTTP requests and responses to extract information to the end user (such as cookies info) or check authentication details (I'll let you pass to the next link only if I have you on my database).

 In summary, the Chain of Responsibility pattern is a powerful tool for processing requests in an object-oriented programming environment, but it should be used with care to ensure that its benefits are maximized and its drawbacks are minimized.